gumaerc-testorg/21a.102-fall-2011/content/pages/assignments/first_assn.md

 This assignment is intended to get you thinking more comprehensively about the analytic terms we are using in this course—thinking more like social scientists.

 Choose a definition of identity.
 There are several easily available: Eriksen, Nagel, and Wade discuss it (looking in a book's index is a great time saver).
-Then compare Gladney's case study with one or two examples of ethnic and/or national identity[1](#1) chosen by you.
+Then compare Gladney's case study with one or two examples of ethnic and/or national identity[{{< sup "1" >}}](#1) chosen by you.
 Keep in mind that both individual identity and collective identity will be involved.
 You may choose your other case/s from the course reading (e.g., Nagel).

 First, briefly describe your two or three cases with respect to identity.
 Then compare them: what are the similarities between the two or three identities?
 Differences?
 Then briefly describe one or two historical factors that produced the current situation.